 - First, the A parable is a brief story with a setting, an action, and a result.
 A prominent aspect of Jesus' teaching was telling parables to illustrate something about the kingdom, or reign, of God.
 More is presented (vv.
 1-4).
 We see Nathan’s parable of the pet lamb mercilessly snatched from the poor man’s embrace by the rich as a trap.
 David sees it as an outrage (his vision was better on the rooftop!), demanding death and a fourfold restitution, an exorbitant punishment (vv.
 5-6).

 - Second, the parable is applied (vv.
 7-9).
 Following his dramatic “You are the man!” in which the trap is sprung, Nathan, after delivering a prophetic oracle complete with the messenger formula, “Thus says the LORD,” asks why David has “despised” all that God has done for him.

 Through these dire announcements the parable has its intended effect: David repents, “I have sinned against the LORD” (v.
 13a).

-This repentance, this admission of guilt, is what separates David from The first king of Israel More, whose several transgressions were certainly of a lesser magnitude than David’s smashing of the second tablet of the Decalogue.
-There will be punishment, there will be heartache, but there is also hope where there is confession.
+This repentance, this admission of guilt, is what separates David from Saul, whose several transgressions were certainly of a lesser magnitude than David’s smashing of the second tablet of the Decalogue.
+There will be punishment, there will be heartache, but there is also hope where there is confession and repentance.